 Empaths are expanded and interconnected with all life, so it might seem a little counter-intuitive to set boundaries.
 We can look at another person and empathise from a place of true empathy and STILL have boundaries.
 It can, therefore, be helpful to know what boundaries are not…

-- A boundary is not separation.
+- Boundaries are not separation.

 - A boundary is not a wall.